 When starting a website, many people turn to a basic shared web hosting service – but as your website grows, so will its needs.

 That’s when it’s time to start looking at using a virtual private server (VPS).

 A VPS is a step up from shared hosting.
-You still share a server (the computer that makes your site available to visitors online) with other websites, but there are far fewer websites residing on that server.
+You still share a server (the computer that makes your site available to visitors online) with other websites, but there are far fewer websites using that server.

 VPS providers usually make more system resources available to subscribers, which means your website should be faster and more responsive.
-On top of that, if you experience traffic spikes during, say, a sales event or after favorable coverage from a major news outlet, VPS system resources typically expand to meet the demands of all the new visitors to your site.
+On top of that, if you experience traffic spikes – maybe during a sales event, or after a major news story breaks about your site – VPS resources can expand to meet your site’s new demands.